BentleySystems/ES-API-Samples/README.md

 * [Git](https://git-scm.com/)
 * [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0/)
 * Optionally an IDE like Visual Studio 2022 or [Visual Studio Code](https://code.visualstudio.com/).
-You can also use command line if you whish
+It is also possible to use command line.

 ## Development Setup (Visual Studio 2022)